London’s Major Port

 The port is a key employer in the local area and has offered over 100 apprenticeship programmes in the last 36 months.
 Investment in staff and the community can be seen through the locality of the staff, where 60% of the key managers at the port live within 10 miles.
 Encouraging growth and development, the port offers opportunities for fantastic long-term careers; 49% of staff now have over 10 years’ service and nearly 75% of the senior management started in a shop floor role.

 The Port of Tilbury in February 2019 obtained approval under a development consent order (DCO) from the Planning Inspectorate to build a new terminal adjacent to the current port in Thurrock.
-The proposed new port, known as Tilbury2, will be built on a 152-acre site which was part of the former Tilbury Power Station.
-It is envisaged that Tilbury2 will act as a satellite of the main port, comprising of a:
+Our new port, known as Tilbury2, has be built on a 152-acre site which was part of the former Tilbury Power Station.
+Tilbury2 acts as a satellite of the main port, comprising of a:

 - Roll on/roll off ferry terminal for importing and exporting containers and trailers